Cybersecurity Tech Accord: More Than 30 Tech Firms Pledge Not to Assist Governments in Cyberattacks - Slashdot

 Too little, too late (Score:1)

-An empty promise (Score:4, Interesting)
+An empty promise (Score:5, Interesting)

 Nobody ever builds weapons to use against "innocent civilians and enterprises".